Pyracantha: Ecology

 Pyracantha fruit can be dispersed into natural areas, allowing plants to invade natural communities.
 Species of Pyracantha are considered to be invasive in portions of the United States, including the states of California and Georgia.
-Orange firethorn (Pyracantha angustifolia) is considered to be a weed or potential ("sleeper") weed in several states or territories of Australia, including Victoria, the ACT and New South Wales.
+Orange firethorn (Pyracantha angustifolia) is considered to be a weed or potential ("sleeper") weed in several states or territories of Australia, including Victoria, Australian Capital Territory and New South Wales.
 As a consequence, importation and propagation are prohibited in some parts of Australia.